Visible Collider Signals of Natural Quirks: Introduction

 To fully leverage this discovery opportunity, we describe a new search strategy for the high-luminosity run of the LHC.
 Rather than considering squirk production only, we investigate the production of the squirk bound state along with a gluon of the new confining gauge group.
 This hidden sector gluon must hadronize into a hidden sector glueball, which often produces a displaced vertex.
 While the production cross section for this process is lower than squirk pair production alone, the striking combination of a prompt diboson resonance (from the squirk annihilation) and the displaced vertex (from the glueball) is expected to be effectively background-free.
 Therefore, this strategy allows for a powerful new probe of many squirk scenarios left undiscovered by current practices.

 In the following section, Sec.~\ref{s.quirks}, we review the dynamics of quirk bound states and the glueballs associated with their confining gauge group.
-We estimate the time it takes a these bound states to de-excite due to photon or hidden sector glueball radiation and review how glueballs of the new sector can decay into SM states.
-Section~\ref{s.model} defines a concrete, simple model that is used to demonstrate our new search strategy.
-The current limits on the model parameters are determined as well as the limits projected to the LHC's high-luminosity run.
-In Sec.~\ref{s.collider} we describe a new search strategy, which utilizes the production of a hidden sector glueball along with an electrically-charged squirk bound state.
+We estimate the time it takes these bound states to deexcite due to photon or hidden sector glueball radiation and review how glueballs of the new sector can decay into SM states.
+Sec.~\ref{s.model} defines a concrete, simple model that is used to demonstrate our new search strategy.
+The current limits on the model parameters are determined as well as the projected limits for the LHC's high-luminosity run.
+In Sec.~\ref{s.collider} we describe a new search strategy, which utilizes the production of a hidden sector glueball along with an electrically charged squirk bound state.
 Our results show that these methods are complementary to existing techniques and can be used to probe regions of parameter space that might otherwise be left unexplored by the LHC.
 We conclude in Sec.~\ref{sec:Con} and comment on interesting directions for further work.